mvaganov/CmdLineAsteroids/notes.md

 `Vec2` is an Object Oriented structure.
 In the OOP style, `Vec2` is a combination of variables that describe two dimensional space, and functions that support use of this structure.

 `Vec2` makes all of it's members public.
 As a general rule, it's bad practice in OOP to have everything public; Instead, an Object should hide as many implementation details as possible, with public accessors and properties.
-This is done to make changing implementation details easier in the future, and to avoid burdening programmers with implementation details.
-However, this specific class is often designed this way, because it is simple enough for most programmers to understand completely with little effort, and unlikely to change it's already written functionality later.
+This makes implementation details easier to change in the future, and to avoid burdening programmers with the cognitive load of implementation details.
+However, the `Vec2` class is often designed this way, because it is simple enough for most programmers to understand completely with little effort, and unlikely to change it's already written functionality later.

-Also, my tutorial expects you to implement style and code improvements later, because it is good practice.
+This tutorial will add more functionality to the `Vec2` class later.

 this code is very densely written, with little vertical whitespace, using inlined curly-brackets for simple lines of code, and the expression-bodied fat-arrow for single line methods.
 I want it to be easy to see without scrolling, and easy copy.